LoSh: Long-Short Text Joint Prediction Network for Referring Video Object Segmentation: Experiments

 \subsection{Implementation details}

-We build the proposed LoSh upon two state of the art pipelines, MTTR~\cite{MTTR} and ReferFormer~\cite{ReferFormer}, to obtain LoSh-M and LoSh-R, respectively.
+{We build the proposed LoSh upon two state of the art pipelines, MTTR~\cite{MTTR} and SgMg~\cite{SgMg} to obtain LoSh-M and LoSh-S, respectively.}

-\textbf{LoSh-M.} Following MTTR~\cite{MTTR}, we use Video-Swin-T~\cite{videoswint} as our spatial-temporal visual encoder.
-We discard the output of its fourth block because of its low spatial resolution, so the output of the third block is regarded as the input visual features of the transformer encoder while the outputs of the earlier blocks are fed into an FPN-like spatial decoder to restore high-resolution visual features.
-For the linguistic encoder, we utilize the RoBERTa-base model~\cite{roberta} implemented in Hugging Face~\cite{HuggingFace}.
-During training, by default, we feed $w=8$ frames around the annotated frame into the model.
+\textbf{LoSh-M.} During training, we follow ~\cite{MTTR} to feed $w=8$ frames around the annotated frame into the model.
 The input frames are resized such that the height is at least 360 and the width is at most 576.
 They are horizontally flipped with a probability of 0.5.
-In the transformer part, we utilize 3 encoder layers and 3 decoder layers with hidden dimension $D = 256$.
-The number of attention heads in the transformer encoder and decoder layer is 8.
+In the transformer part, we utilize 4 encoder blocks and 3 decoder blocks with hidden dimension $D = 256$.
+The transformer encoder is modified according to Sec.~\ref{sec:long-short encoder blocks}.
 The number of object queries is set to 50.
 The losses weights in Eqn.~\ref{lossfunction} are set to 2, 5, 5, 0.1, for $\lambda_{cls}$, $\lambda_{seg}$, $\lambda_{lsi}$, and $\lambda_{fbc}$, respectively.
 Note that the focal loss in the segmentation loss term $\mathcal{L}_{seg}$ is with a factor 0.4.
 We set the learning rate as $10^{-4}$ and a batch size of 3.
-Except for $\lambda_{lsi}$ and $\lambda_{fbc}$ proposed in our work, other parameters are set the same as in MTTR~\cite{MTTR}.
+Except for $\lambda_{lsi}$ and $\lambda_{fbc}$, other parameters are set the same as in~\cite{MTTR}.

-\textbf{LoSh-R.} For LoSh-R, we only emphasize its main differences from LoSh-M: LoSh-R feeds the last three blocks' outputs of the spatial-temporal visual encoder into the Deformable DETR transformer~\cite{DeformableDETR}, {which has 4 encoder layers and 4 decoder layers.
-The number of object queries of LoSh-R is set as 5 and the number of input frames is set to $w$ = 6 for the training from scratch and $w$ = 5 for the training from checkpoints pre-trained on RIS datasets~\cite{refcoco,cocog}.
-The learning rate is set to $10^{-4}$ with a batch size of 2.
-We refer the readers to \cite{ReferFormer} for more details.
+\textbf{LoSh-S}.
+For LoSh-S, we only emphasize its main differences from LoSh-M. The number of input frames is 5 and the width of each frame is at most 640.
+We feed the fused multi-modal features into the deformable transformer, {which has 4 deformable encoder and decoder blocks.
+The number of object queries is set to 5 and the linguistic features of the input text expression are added to each object query as in~\cite{SgMg}.
+Following~\cite{SgMg}, we pre-train the model on RIS datasets~\cite{refcoco,cocog} and fine-tune it on RVOS datasets.
+To be consistent with~\cite{SgMg}, we add the same detection loss functions and weighting factors in LoSh-S. We refer the readers to \cite{SgMg} for more details.